Measures to Prevent Human Rights Abuse

 Lion Group Employees

 - The Lion Group Charter for Corporate Behavior states that “We shall respect human rights,” and the Behavioral Guidelines state that the Group will not permit child labor or forced or coerced labor, will provide equal employment opportunities and treat employees fairly, and will take an active interest in the human rights practices of its suppliers, working with them to mutually promote the fulfillment of corporate social responsibility.
+Furthermore, we have established the LION Human Rights Policy and are working to ensure awareness of it throughout the Group.

 - All domestic employees of the Lion Group (including part-time workers) are asked to complete the annual Compliance Awareness Survey.
 The survey results are reported to management and feedback is provided to individual divisions in order to help maintain and strengthen our compliance systems.